 But second of all, do not panic, ok?
 In the unlikely event that all your friends find an internship before you, take a deep breath and keep calm.
 Why?
 Because the internship that suits you the best is the foundation of your whole career.
 You don’t want to rush that.
 Take your time and explore all your possibilities, think twice, practice on those interviews, ask questions, as for feedback, do case studies where possible.
 Just look at every attempt as a golden opportunity to get better and a step closer to the real thing.

-8. Should you look for a big or a small company to intern in?
+8. Should you look for a big or a small company to intern for?

 Obviously, depends on you have any desires regarding that question yourself.
 But if you don’t there are several things to think about.
 Questions like: